Kava-Labs/switch/README.md

 - [ ] Cards for ERC-20 tokens, such as Dai

 # License
-Copyright (c) Kava Labs, Inc. All rights reserved.
+Copyright © Kava Labs, Inc. All rights reserved.

 Licensed under the Apache v2 License.